udu3324/mp3mark/README.md

 # mp3mark
 A web app that allows you to analyze and annotate music easily for mp3 files.
 Use it [here](https://mp3mark.vercel.app/)!

 Currently, this website is best fit for desktop users.
-The appearance may vary on certain browsers but works best on chromium based ones. (developed on chrome)
+The appearance may vary on certain browsers but works best on chromium based ones. (developed on chrome) Mobile support is broken, but trackpad users have great control over the timeline.

 ## Developing
 To run a development server: